 The IRFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
 If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted accordingly.
 All times are Alaska Time.
-The dates listed below may be subjective to change and are only an estimate of scheduled dates.

-- Issue IRFP JULY 21, 2023; - Deadline for Receipt of Proposals AUGUST 11, 2023; - Proposal Evaluation Committee complete evaluation by AUGUST 18, 2023;

-- State of Alaska issues Notice of Award AUGUST 21, 2023; - State of Alaska issues contract AUGUST 31, 2023; - Contract start AUGUST 31, 2023.
+- Issue IRFP AUGUST 31, 2023. - Deadline for Receipt of Proposals 2:00 PM, prevailing Alaska Time on SEPTEMBER 11, 2023. - Estimated Proposal Evaluation Committee complete evaluation by SEPTEMBER 15, 2023. - State of Alaska issues Notice of Award SEPTEMBER 18, 2023. - State of Alaska issues contract SEPTEMBER 22, 2023. - Contract start SEPTEMBER 25, 2023.

 This IRFP does not, by itself, obligate the state.
-The state's obligation will commence when the contract is approved by the Commissioner of the Department of the Department of Military and Veterans Affairs, or the Commissioner's designee.
+The state's obligation will commence when the contract is approved by the Commissioner of the Department of Military and Veterans Affairs or the Commissioner's designee.
 Upon written notice to the contractor, the state may set a different starting date for the contract.
 The state will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the state.